gavincotterill/modulr/README.md

                         simulator = "independent")
 }

-paste("For the \'independent\' simulator, the average proportion of time that individuals spent at their home
+paste("For the \'independent\' simulator, the average proportion of time that individuals spent at their home location was ",
-      location was ", mean(out2$time_at_home) %>% round(., 2), ", versus the desired value of ",
+      mean(out2$time_at_home) %>% round(., 2),
-      round(tl / (tl+tr), 2))
+      ", versus the desired value of ", round(tl / (tl+tr), 2))
-#> [1] "For the 'independent' simulator, the average proportion of time that individuals spent at their home \n      location was  0.66 , versus the desired value of  0.64"
+#> [1] "For the 'independent' simulator, the average proportion of time that individuals spent at their home location was  0.66 , versus the desired value of  0.64"
 ```

 In this ‘independent’ simulation, on average, individuals spent 66% of